animan17/Regular-Expression-to-Automata/README.md

 	1. Run <project_root_directory>\imguitest\main.exe

-Note,

-Command line may not be given permission to open foreign files OR Antivirus software may block it.
+**Note:** Command line may not be given permission to open foreign files OR Antivirus software may block it.
 In that case use Windows File Explorer to navigate to <project_root_directory>\imguitest and double click on main.exe

-B. How to compile .exe,
+**B. How to compile .exe,**

 Using command line interface,